 In our LinkBuds review, we concluded that though Sony does provide better audio on other items - which are typically more expensive - the LinkBuds S balances weight, sound and cost to deliver a package that is hard to beat.

-Our review: "If you value comfort above overall quality, and you’re looking for something to take to the gym or wear all day, then the LinkBuds S are worth a look.
+Here's more about what we thought: "If you value comfort above overall quality, and you’re looking for something to take to the gym or wear all day, then the LinkBuds S are worth a look.
 Sure, they won’t deliver the overall quality of Sony’s flagship in-ears, but they get pretty close and come with their own, unique set of strengths to boot."
-Tried and tested by Curtis Moldrich, What's The Best contributor
+Read more about the Sony LinkBuds in the full review.

 Pros